 In 2017 the schools were invited to decorate and plant up the pot with whatever theme they chose.
 All the schools were very enthusiastic and loved taking part.

 In 2018 we suggested the theme to commemorate the centenary of the end of The First World War, and the children produced imaginative and thoughtful pots.

-In 2018 our theme commemorated the 100th anniversary of the end of the First World War and last year young people produced some beautiful pots planted to provide a nectar bar of flowers to encourage bees, butterflies and other pollinators.
+And in 2019 the children produced some beautiful pots decorated and planted to provide a nectar bar of flowers to encourage bees, butterflies and other pollinators.